Bon Secours Mother and Baby Home: Mother and Baby Home

 The order of Bon Secours Sisters, led by Mother Hortense McNamara, took over the Tuam Workhouse in 1925 and converted it into "The Home".
-This resulted from the prior closure of all workhouses in the county by the Galway Board of Health, and the transfer of the hospital wing of Glenamaddy Workhouse to Tuam.
+This followed the closure of all workhouses in County Galway by the Board of Health, and the transfer of the hospital wing from Glenamaddy Workhouse to Tuam.

-Unmarried single women who became pregnant were sent to give birth there, rather than at a hospital or at home.
-The nuns may have included trained nurses, but were extremely unlikely to have been midwives, as the Papal prohibition on nuns being midwives or attending births wasn't lifted until 1936.
-In 1927, the Board of Health directed that a maternity ward be added to the Home so that the mothers could be segregated from the public wards.
-This was built in 1929.
-The mothers were required to stay inside the Home for one year, doing unpaid work for the nuns, as reimbursement for some of the services rendered.
-They were separated from their children, who remained separately in the Home, raised by nuns, until they could be adopted – often without consent.
+Unmarried women who became pregnant were sent to give birth there, rather than at home or in hospital.
+The sisters may have included trained nurses, but were extremely unlikely to have been midwives, as the Papal prohibition on nuns attending births remained in place until 1936.
+In 1927, the Board of Health directed that a maternity ward be added so that mothers could be housed separately from the general wards; this was built in 1929.
+The women were required to remain in the Home for one year, performing unpaid labour for the Sisters as reimbursement for services rendered.
+They were separated from their children, who were raised in the institution until they could be adopted—often without maternal consent.

-Some women who had had two confinements were sent directly to nearby Magdalene laundries after giving birth, as punishment for their perceived "recidivism".
-According to Professor Maria Luddy, "Such a stance, though not intended to be penal, allowed for the development of an attitude that accepted detention as a means of protecting society from these reoffending women."
+Some women who had experienced two pregnancies outside marriage were sent directly to nearby Magdalene laundries after giving birth, as punishment for their perceived “recidivism”—a term used to describe repeated sexual transgression.
+Historian Maria Luddy notes that, “Such a stance, though not intended to be penal, allowed for the development of an attitude that accepted detention as a means of protecting society from these reoffending women."

-For each mother and child in the home, the County Council paid the nuns £1 a week.
-(Average female earnings in 1949 were £2.97/week; a loaf of bread cost three pence; a stone of potatoes (6.35 kg) cost 14 pence)).
+The County Council paid the nuns £1 per week for each mother and for each child in the home.
+(In 1949, average female earnings were £2.97 per week; a loaf of bread cost three pence, and a stone of potatoes (6.35 kg) cost 14 pence.)